 This plan was created following Tipperary’s commitment to The Covenant of Mayors, the world’s largest movement for local climate and energy actions.
 This plan explains the steps that need to be taken to reduce Tipperary’s CO2 emissions by 30% by 2020.

-That same year, Tipperary Energy Agency, announced that the European Investment Bank (EIB) is to support the actions of the SEAP.
-This action plan includes 32 actions which will reduce Tipperary’s energy related CO2 emissions by 2020.
+That same year, Tipperary Energy Agency announced that the European Investment Bank (EIB) would support the actions of the SEAP.
+This action plan includes 32 actions which will reduce Tipperary’s energy-related CO2 emissions by 2020.
 These actions cover a wide range of sectors including agriculture, education, planning, residential, local authority and the commercial sector.
 You can read an overview of the actions here.

 Following the approval of the SEAP for County Tipperary and the support from the European Investment Bank, Sustainable Tipp was born.
 Sustainable Tipp will endeavour to keep Tipperary citizens up to date on the actions and progress of the SEAP, as there are opportunities for everyone in Tipperary.